Glen Rose students teaching agriculture’s vital role to 4th-graders

 COMMUNITY EVENTS IN THE TRI-LAKES AREA

 Jan.
-23 and 24 After-School Adventures BRYANT — Children of all ages are invited to join a story-telling, role-playing, dice-rolling program from 3:45-5 p.m. both days at the Mabel Boswell Memorial Library.
-Seating is limited, and advanced registration is required.
-For more information, call (501) 778-4766.
+29 Art Exhibit ARKADELPHIA — The Clark County Historical Museum will have an open house, featuring a new exhibit titled An Afternoon in Hollywood, from 2-4 p.m. at 750 S. Fifth St. For more information, call (870) 230-1360.
 Jan.
-24 Maker Mania!
-BRYANT — Crafters of all skill levels are invited to make crafts from 3:30-5 p.m. at the Mabel Boswell Memor...
+30 After-School Adventures BRYANT — Children of all ages are invited to join a story-telling, role-playing, dice-rolling program from 3:45-5 p.m. at the Mabel Boswell Memorial Library.
+Seating is limited,...
 READ MORE